hotdogee/scada-iot-plc/README.md

 # SCADA/IoT Software-defined PLC

-This repository contains the source code for the Supervisory Control and Data Acquisition (SCADA) / Internet of Things (IoT) Programmable Logic Controller (PLC) system developed for a research-grade geothermal power pilot project in Taiwan.
+> This repository contains the source code for the Supervisory Control and Data Acquisition (SCADA) / Internet of Things (IoT) Software-defined Programmable Logic Controller (PLC) system developed for a research-grade geothermal power pilot project in Taiwan.

 ## Table of Contents